clelidm/MinCompSpin_ExhaustiveSearch/README.md

 # Exhaustive search for the best Minimally Complex Spin Models

-This program allows to **uncover community structures (in binary data)** that **takes into account possible high order patterns of data**.
-The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) with minimal information theoretic complexity.
+This program allows to **find community structures in binary data**, taking into account possible **high order patterns** of data in the detection of the communities (i.e., possible high-order correlations between the variables).
+The idea of the algorithm is based on performing statistical inference with a family of spin models (maximum entropy models for binary data) that have minimal information theoretic complexity.
 Details can be found in Ref.
 [1].

 ----

 This repository contains a code developed for the paper Ref.
 [1] on *Statistical Inference of Minimally Complex Models* available in [arXiv:2008.00520](https://arxiv.org/abs/2008.00520).
-The code performs an exhaustive search for the best Minimally Complex Spin Model (MCM) on a given basis.
+The code performs an exhaustive search for the best Minimally Complex Spin Model (MCM) in a chosen basis for the data.

-The code go through all possible MCMs of a given rank `r`, where an MCM is defined by a given partition of the `r` basis operators provided (see paper).
+To do so, the code go through all possible MCMs of a given rank `r`, where an MCM is defined by a partition of the `r` basis operators provided (see Ref.
+[1]).
 The comparison between models is based on their evidence (posterior probability that the model generates the data, integrated over its parameter values).
 The selected model is the one with the largest evidence.

 One big advantage of this family of models (the MCMs) is that the computation of the evidence doesn’t require fitting the parameters of the model, which allows to significantly accelerate the comparison between models.
 The limiting factor of this code is the exhaustive search for the best model, as the space of models is exponentially increasing with `r`.

-For a given number `r` of basis elements, the number of possible partitions of this set of `r` elements is equal to the Bell number of `r`, which grows roughly exponentially with `r`.
+Provided `r` of basis elements, the number of possible partitions of this set of `r` elements is equal to the Bell number of `r`, which grows roughly exponentially with `r`.
 Besides, the running time of the program also grows linearly with the number of different states observed in the dataset (so approximatively linearly with the number of datapoints in the dataset).
 For these reasons, this code is good for use on small systems, typically with `r <~15` variables.
 Note that for `r~15`, the code will take several days to perform the exhaustive search.

 To efficiently generate all possible set partitions of these `r` operators, we used the algorithm described in Ref.
 [2] and in Ref.
 [3] (Algorithm E) that generates the partitions in Gray-code order.
-Thus, the code goes through all possible partitions by changing only one bit for each new partition.
+Thus, the code goes through all possible partitions by changing only single bit for each new partition.

+For larger systems (`r>~15`), please check the greedy algorithm available [here](https://github.com/clelidm/MinCompSpin_Greedy).

 [1]  C. de Mulatier, P. P. Mazza, M. Marsili, *Statistical Inference of Minimally Complex Models*, [arXiv:2008.00520](https://arxiv.org/abs/2008.00520)